Besov-ish spaces through atomic decomposition: Alternative characterizations II: Messing with atoms.

 \section{Alternative characterizations II: Messing with atoms.}

-Here we move to alternative descriptions of $\mathcal{B}^s_{p,q}$ which are quite different of those in Section \ref{alt1}.
-Instead of choosing a definitive representation of elements of $\mathcal{B}^s_{p,q}$ we indeed give atomic decompositions of $\mathcal{B}^s_{p,q}$ using far more general classes of atoms.
+Here we move to alternative descriptions of $\mathcal{B}^s_{p,q}$, we added a comma which are quite different from we replaced preposition "of" by "from" those in Section \ref{alt1}.
+Instead of choosing a definitive representation of elements of $\mathcal{B}^s_{p,q}$, we added a comma we indeed give atomic decompositions of $\mathcal{B}^s_{p,q}$ using far more general classes of atoms.